www.ohme-ev.com (the Website) and Ohme mobile software application (the App) and services are provided to users by:

 7.2.3. if our business or any part of it is acquired by a third party, in which case we will need to share your personal data with that third party.

 7.3.
-Ohme stores all of your Data within the European Economic Area (“EEA“).
+Ohme stores your Data within the European Economic Area (“EEA“) and the UK.

 7.4.
-However, some of our external third parties and group companies are based outside the EEA so their processing of your personal data will involve a transfer of data outside the EEA.
+Some of our external third parties and group companies are based outside the EEA and the UK and so their processing of your personal data will involve a transfer of data outside of these jurisdictions.

-7.5.3.
-Where we use providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between Europe and the US.
+7.5.2.
+Where we use providers based in the US, we may transfer data to them, the Privacy Shield requires them to provide similar protection to personal data shared between Europe and the US.
 For further details, see European Commission: EU-US Privacy Shield.
 Please Contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.

 8.1.
 We will keep all your personal data for as long as your account remains open.